LinuxForHealth/docs/docs/_sources/tutorials/blue-button-20.rst.txt

 Send a Blue Button Query to LinuxForHealth
 --------------------------------------------
-From the Examples collection in Postman, select 'Get patient details' and click 'Send'.
+From the Examples collection in Postman, select 'BlueB - Get patient details' and click 'Send'.

 You should see a result similar to::